dailystory/docs/articles/contacts/import.md

 ![Bulk Import Tool](/articles/contacts/contacts-04.png "Bulk Import Tool")

 ##Load from text
-To load new contacts from text file simply copy/paste the contact information you wish to import.
+To load new contacts from a text file simply copy/paste the contact information you wish to import.

 Each contact should start on a new line and contacts that contain spaces or commas should be enclosed with double-quotes.